![]() |

 Jesus, the Real Superman

-When Brother Todd visited from Texas recently, he was telling me about one of his neighbor's tattoos and I totally misunderstood what he was saying.
-I forget what the real tattoo was, it had something to do with Jesus.
-But I mistakenly thought he was saying his neighbor had a tattoo of Jesus Christ hanging on the cross with blood running down his face and pooling up on his chest to form the Superman "S" logo, and I thought that sounded like a badass tattoo.
+When Brother Todd visited from Texas recently, he was telling me about one of his neighbor’s tattoos, and I completely misunderstood what he meant.
+I forget what the real tattoo was — something to do with Jesus — but I mistakenly thought he was describing a tattoo of Jesus Christ hanging on the cross, with blood running down his face and pooling on His chest to form the Superman “S” logo.
+And honestly, I thought that sounded like a badass tattoo.

 Monday, May 20, 2002